ML4GLand/SeqData/README.md

 )
 ```

+Because BAM files contain read alignments, we can use different strategies for quantifying the pileup at each position.
+See the TODO for a deeper dive into...TODO

-### Loading data from BigWig files
+### Loading read depth from BigWig files
-[BigWig files](https://genome.ucsc.edu/goldenpath/help/bigWig.html) are a common way to store track-based data and the workhorse of modern genomic sequence based ML. ...
+BAM files can be quite large and often carry more information than we need.
+[BigWig files](https://genome.ucsc.edu/goldenpath/help/bigWig.html) are a common way to store quantitative values at each genomic position (e.g. read depth, methylation fraction, etc.)

 ```python
 from seqdata import read_bigwig